 At the beginning of an observation, interns should present the University Supervisor with a hard copy of the lesson plan to be taught, copies of all lesson plans that have been taught previously, and at least four days of future lesson plans for each course the intern is presently teaching.
 The interns should take good notes during the debriefing with their supervisors after an observation, and if requested by the university supervisor a reflection via-email attachment on the debriefing within two days that details what the interns will do differently in future lessons.
-A daily journal containing written observations of teachers, other school professionals, and students, as well as daily reflections on practice, should be kept following the recommendations given in Form D. This should be kept in a composition book and should be available for review upon request.
+Daily reflections on practice should be kept.
+This should be kept in a composition book and should be available for review upon request.
+See university supervisor for guidelines.